 You should match the role you plan to recruit with the most appropriate Standard Occupational Classification Codes (SOC Code) and ensure that the SOC code is sufficiently skilled for sponsorship.
 The relevant codes are in the Immigration Rules here.

-Under the new Points-Based system, roles which are eligible for sponsorship must be at Regulated Qualification Framework (RQF) level 3 and above.
+Under the Skilled Worker route, roles which are eligible for sponsorship must be at Regulated Qualification Framework (RQF) level 3 and above.
 This broadly means roles which are at English A-level/Scottish Higher level or above but details of the specific roles which are eligible are in the link above.

 Roles must also be paid the required minimum salary.
 This means an experienced worker for a role must usually be paid either £25,600 or the going rate for the relevant SOC Code (whichever is higher).
 However, there are exceptions to this in some cases.